SR2CNN: Zero-Shot Learning for Signal Recognition: Proposed Approach

 The deconvolution is also called transpose convolution to recover the shape of input from output, as shown in Fig. \ref{3:c}.
 See appendix A for the detailed convolution and deconvolution Operation, as well as toy examples.

 In addition, reconstruction loss is utilized to evaluate the difference between original signal data and reconstructed signal data.

 where $D(F(x_i))$ is the reconstruction of signal $x_i$.
 Intuitively, the more complete signal is reconstructed, the more valid information is carried within $Z$.
-Thus, the auto-encoder greatly help the model to generate appropriate semantic features.
+Thus, the auto-encoder greatly helps the model to generate appropriate semantic features.

 As a result, the total loss function combines cross entropy loss, center loss and reconstruction loss as